rubarb/bamboo-ci-tutorial/04-Integration-with-tests.md

 ![Sauce Report](##sauce-report.png##)

-That's it, we've successfully configured Jenkins to run our tests against Sauce OnDemand!
+That's it, we've successfully configured Bamboo to run our tests against Sauce OnDemand!

-To summarise, in order to make the most use out of the Sauce Jenkins plugin, the following steps should be performed:
+To summarise, in order to make the most use out of the Sauce Bamboo plugin, the following steps should be performed:

 * Update tests to reference the environment variables set by the plugin
 * Output the Sauce session id to the stdout to allow the Sauce plugin to associate test results to Sauce Jobs